 |The client requested voice-overs in 9 languages for this promotional video|

-Almost always, voice-over recording will be significantly more expensive than subtitling.
+Voice-over recording will usually be significantly more expensive than subtitling.
 You can see the complexity of the process in our earlier blog posts.
-But, because voice-over is more expensive is it automatically better?
-Do you get what you pay for?
+If voice-over is more expensive is it automatically better?
 The short answer is “Not always.”
-Depending upon a variety of factors, voice-overs, subtitling, or a mixture of both, may give you the results you need.
+Depending upon a variety of factors, voice-overs, subtitling, or a mixture of both may give you the results you need.

 Purpose and content of video

 For a marketing or promotional video, a voice-over is usually preferable because it is more personal.
 Just as you would choose a persuasive voice for your original video, you can choose voices that will resonate well with the foreign-language target audience.
 This works best if your video has an invisible narrator.
 If your video contains individuals speaking on-screen, it’s very expensive to lip-sync or dub the voice-over.
 Subtitles will convey the meaning and audiences will still hear a speaker’s vocal inflections and emotions.

 In the case of e-learning modules or how-to videos, the personal voice may not be as important since the content of the video matters more than the mood of it.
 This can be an argument for subtitles.
 However, there are definite exceptions.
 If a training video simply demonstrates something on screen while the audio describes it, subtitles can work.
 But what if there are explanatory text/titles on the screen as well?
 Viewers may find it hard to read the subtitles as well as the rest of the text.
 In addition, for technical training, the procedure being taught might require close attention.
 When reading subtitles will divert the attention of the viewer, choose voice-overs.